NativeScript/docs-v7/ApiReference/ui/core/proxy/PropertyMetadata.md

 ##### Instance Properties
  - **onSetNativeValue** - [_PropertyChangedCallback_](../../../ui/core/dependency-observable/PropertyChangedCallback.md).
-  Gets or sets a dependencyObservable.PropertyChangedCallback which is used to react after changing value on native side.
+  Gets or sets a dependencyObservable.PropertyChangedCallback which is used to set the value on native side.